vkt00/i3_-rice/README.md

 Installation

-    Clone this repository to your home directory: https://github.com/vkt00/i3_-rice.git
+    Clone this repository to your .config directory: https://github.com/vkt00/i3_-rice.git